geleazar1000111/osaro-sdet-exercise/tests/README.md

 Other Notes
 -
 If I had more time I would have used pytest fixtures and a conftest file.
+I would have also liked to put docstrings and more descriptive comments in the test files.
 I would have also separate the expected data for the pizza API into another file (like what I had to do for the Geri API tests).
 And I would definitely make sure the API requests for the pizza API were mocked.